 - Dry skin

 - Possible hair loss

 - Tendency toward depression

 Medicinal Herbs for Hypothyroidism

-This herb acts as a very effective circulatory system stimulant in these cases, and it is essential for keeping the blood circulating.
-This is going to allow us to not only combat fatigue, but also fight that feeling of coldness so characteristic of hypothyroidism.
+This root acts as a very effective circulatory system stimulant in these cases, and it is essential for keeping the blood circulating.
+This is going to allow us to not only combat fatigue but also fight that feeling of coldness so characteristic of hypothyroidism.
 In addition, ginger is a great digestive aid, as are almost all bitter herbs.

 Marine Algae Focus

 Marine algae such as kelp or moss of Ireland are ideal for the thyroid.
 They provide iodine, which is fundamental for treating hypothyroidism.